graemeg/fptest/README.txt

  * With FPC support comes the idea that it must be cross-platform friendly as well.
  * Hence the next item - removing the idea of writing to the Windows Registry.
-INI or XML config files to a great job, are easy to edit and works for all OS platforms.
+INI or XML config files do a great job, are easy to edit and works for all OS platforms.

-In both DUnit and DUnit2, unit tests comprise classes derived from TTestCase, each containing one or more published test procedures as shown in the example below.
+In both DUnit and DUnit2, unit tests comprise of classes derived from TTestCase, each containing one or more published test procedures as shown in the example below.
 TTestCase is now an interfaced object.